populationgenomics/team-docs/onboarding_documentation/ingestion/ingestion_tutorial.md

     If the metadata manifest is co-located with your data in the Google Clouds storage bucket, you do not need to take any action.
 This will be accessible to the parser.

-    If your collaborator has provided the metadata manifest separately to the data, please download the manifest to your local machine and add it to a new folder in your local metamist repository.
-Add this folder to your .gitignore file to ensure that this change is not pushed to the remote repository.
+    If your collaborator has provided the metadata manifest separately to the data, please upload your manifest to the same bucket as your data using the [`gsutil cp` command](https://cloud.google.com/storage/docs/gsutil/commands/cp): `gsutil cp <local file path> gs://cpg-sandbox-test-upload/onboarding_fastqs/`

 6. Compose the command to run the parser script